mrfolkblues/vagrant-rackspace-cloudsites/README.md

 The default synced folder also exists, but in this application it's not terribly useful.

 ## How to Use
 It's a bit different than how most Vagrant setups are done.
 The intent here is to create a single virtual machine that can host all of your sites simultaneously by using virtual hosts.
 The [vhost](https://gist.github.com/fideloper/2710970#file-vhost-sh) command is included to make virtual host setup easier.
 SSH into the machine with `vagrant ssh` and set up the virtual hosts, then edit your hosts file to point your custom domain at the virtual machine's IP.
 Run the server with `vagrant up` and stop it when you're done with `vagrant halt`, but you'll probably *never* want to run `vagrant destroy` after it's set up.
-Of course, if you know what you're doing, you can reconfigure this a little and use it howvever you like.
+Of course, if you know what you're doing, you can reconfigure this a little and use it however you like.

 ## Example
 If your project folder is called **project-1** and you want to access it in your browser at **project-1.dev**, first create the virtual host: